 Can I find additional materials not included in the box to share with my child?

 Please email us at firstname.lastname@example.org for additional book lists.
 In addition, there are so many wonderful books, websites, and resources for American history.
 This is only a starting point.
 Use the books in your box to identify interests and then search for additional books and resources on that particular topic.
-You can also purchase a personalized supplemental plan for more recommendations and ideas (see below).

 Do I need to start at the top and read the books chronologically?